Jason-Sijie/Docs/Git.md

 8. git pull
 	1. `git pull <remote host> <remote branch>:<local branch>`.
 It first fetch the remote branch and then merge with the local branch
 	2. If we ignore the `<local branch>`, it would automatically fetch and merge with the current branch.

+9. git merge
+	1. checkout to the destination branch
+	2. `git merge <branch>` : `git merge origin/fast-dev`

+10. git log
+	1. pretty nice log: `git log --graph --decorate --pretty=oneline --abbrev-commit --all`

+11. solve conflict
+	1. first `git rebase -i <commit>` to the first diverged node.
+This squashes all the commits into one
+	2. then `git merge <remote branch>` and solve the conflict